Materials-Consortia/OPTIMADE/optimade.rst

   If :property:`serialization_format` is set to :val:`"linear"`, this value gives the change in the value of the property per step along each of the dimensions of the range.
   For example, if the value :property:`offset_linear` = 0.5 and the value of :property:`step_size_linear` = [0.2,0.3] than at index[3,4] the value of the property will be 1.8.
-  The value MUST be present when :property:`serialization_format` is set to "linear".
+  The value MUST be present when :property:`serialization_format` is set to :val:`"linear"`.
   Otherwise, it SHOULD NOT be present.

 - :field:`step_size_regular`: list of integers.